 The main symptom of brittle bone disease is broken bones.
 Symptoms can range from mild to severe and exhibit themselves after birth or in teenage years.
 For babies like Isaiah, bones break so easily that just changing a baby’s diaper or picking a crying baby up to comfort can break the child’s bones.
 They break very easily.
 A baby’s bones can break just from being burped.

 Frequent nosebleeds, bruising, blue color in the white part of the eyes, bowing legs, troubled breathing, discolored teeth, scoliosis or curved spine, feeling very tired, skin that is easily hurt, hearing loss, sensitivity to warm temperatures, loose joints, short height, and weak muscles and tissues are some symptoms.

 Babies usually die in the womb but sometimes they survive birth.
 There is no cure for brittle bone disease, but treatment can relieve symptoms, prevent breakage of bones, and maximize movement.
 However, there are many other cases of people with this brittle bone disease living healthy, productive lives with monitoring on a regular basis and the right treatment.

-Whitney and the grandmother have been able to obtain medical records that confirm the broken bones and other injuries happened during Isaiah’s birth.
+The grandmother was because of nothing less than a miracle able to obtain medical records that confirm the broken bones and other injuries happened during Isaiah’s birth.
 The prosecutors are not allowing the evidence in the court at this time, and they may not.
 Still, the medical records are there that show that Isaiah’s bones were broken at birth and that the hospital released Isaiah with no instructions to care for him.